vuorenkoski/tugurium/README.md

 sudo systemctl enable tugurium
 ```

-8. Insert to crontab a script to fetch data from FMI (every 60 minutes)
+8. Insert to crontab a script to fetch data from FMI (in this example every 60 minutes)

 ```
 30 * * * * sh /home/pi/tugurium/getFmiData.sh